-The budget totals over 1.9 billion euros (2019) with an equal share (33%) from the Federal Government and the states (Länder).
-Third-party funding amounts to 25% of the total budget.
+The budget totals over 2.1 billion euros (2021).
+Of this amount, more than 1.3 million euros was attributable to institutional funding from the Federal Government and the states (Länder).
+Third-party funding amounts to roughly 28 per cent of the total budget.

 Leibniz Institutes conduct both basic and applied research, often with an interdisciplinary approach.
 Leibniz Institutes offer jobs individually, and the Leibniz Association additionally advertises its vacancies on its job portal.